MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/partitions-in-wpa.md

 # Partitions in Workplace Analytics

 A partition is a data workspace for an analyst.
 A partition delimits the employee data and organizational attributes that an analyst can use for analysis.
-Companies create a partition with subset of employee data.
+Companies create partitions that contain subsets of employee data.
 To do this, they use various criteria.
 Here are examples:

- * **Organization:** a company can create a partition to be the data of all the employees in one division, or under a particular manager.
+ * **Organization:** A company can create a partition to be the data of all the employees in one division, or under a particular manager.
 Example: R & D
- * **Geography:** a multi-national corporation might create different partitions for the data of employees of different countries or parts of countries.
+ * **Geography:** A multi-national corporation might create different partitions for the data of employees of different countries or parts of countries.
 Example: Wales
- * **Role:** a company could select the data of all the employees who have a particular function to include in a partition.
+ * **Role:** A company could select the data of all the employees who have a particular function to include in a partition.
 Example: Accounting personnel

 ## Partitions give access to data